Puerto Rico Economy Project (PREP)

 Now housed in the Political Science Department, PREP kicked off with a two-day conference at MIT in February 2011, bringing together policy professionals from Puerto Rico with MIT scholars.
 The conference clarified Puerto Rico's economic and social challenges, discussed the role of the U.S. government, and situated Puerto Rico's future in the Caribbean Basin and Latin America.

-Since February, the project has developed a number of approaches to investigating optimal path for development.
-During the Fall semester of 2011, PREP's activities included the Global Entrepreneurship Lab led by Professor Richard Locke, Class of 1922 Professor of Political Science and Management.
+The project has developed a number of approaches to investigating optimal path for development.
+During the Fall semester of 2011, PREP's activities included the Global Entrepreneurship Lab led by the Professor Richard Locke in his term as Department Head.
 As part of this educational program, students explored barriers to entrepreneurship in Puerto Rico and proposed strategies to expand local firms.

 Senior faculty, researchers, and graduate students have also embarked on a set of sectoral and thematic studies that aim to provide a conceptual and empirical basis to design new economic development strategies for the Island.
 These studies focus on manufacturing, agriculture, pharmaceuticals, medical services, and education, among other topics.
 The research team includes Michael Piore (Political Science and Economics), Gustavo Setrini (Political Science), Erica Dobbs (Political Science), Maria Victoria del Campo (Urban Studies and Planning), and Alberto Fuentes (Sloan School of Management), and additional researchers throughout the institute.
 Expected outputs include policy papers and practical ideas for expanding economic activity across distinct sectors of the Puerto Rican Economy.